geeth345/Cardopolis/PROTOCOL.md

 ### UPDATE
 An update event is sent when there is a change to the game state that should be reflected in the game screen (e.g. another player plays a card).
-The update event will contain a JSON object that contains the entity that was updated, its updated state, and the new updateId.
+The update event will contain a JSON object that contains what was updated.
+(Create entity / remove entity / update entity).
+Includes the orignal state, new state, and the updatedId to ensure synchronisation.

 ### UPDATE_SUCCESS
 ### UPDATE_FAIL